ory/keto/README.md

 ### ORY Hydra: OAuth2 & OpenID Connect Server

-[ORY Hydra](https://github.com/ory/hydra) ORY Hydra is a hardened OAuth2 and OpenID Connect server optimized for low-latency, high throughput, and low resource consumption.
-ORY Hydra is not an identity provider, which would include user sign up, user log in, password reset flow.
-Hydra but connects to your existing identity provider through a consent app.
+[ORY Hydra](https://github.com/ory/hydra) ORY Hydra is a hardened OAuth2 and OpenID Connect server optimized for low latency, high throughput, and low resource consumption.
+ORY Hydra is not an identity provider, which would include user sign up, user log in, or password reset flow.
+Hydra connects to your existing identity provider through a consent app.

 ### ORY Oathkeeper: Identity & Access Proxy